5F8575tree/study-notes-repo/figma.md

 **NOTE** Picking a bright color: about 2cm down and 1cm from the right of the color pop-our swatch is a good place to start as most colors you go through from there will look bright and modern.

+## #f2f2f2

+It is really worth investing some time in figuring out a nice off-black and a nice off-white to use while you are at least building out the design.
+It will instantly make the design look better and you can always come back and adjust it later. #F2F2F2 is a decent light grey, and #F5F5F5 is an off-white grey, but you can do better.

 # Images

 **Place your images inside rectangles**: This is certainly one case where you want to use rectangles (or circles) instead of frames, as the image will be centered immediately to look good.
 You can resize the image by clicking on crop in the centre menu directly above the canvas.
 This will allow you to place the image better in the rectangle and allow you to resize it if you want (remember to hold shift to retain the aspect ratio).